viacheslavpopov/Blazor-Base-Components/README.md

 # Blazor Base Components
-Inheritable components that represent common members among our various Blazor components.
+Abstract components that provide a common member base to our various Blazor component types.